Hakroddun/api/README.md

 Import it as a Maven project, and run the main method in the ApiApplication class.
 Check that it starts up wihout errors.
 Import the API.postman_collection.json file into postman.
+All calls use TLS (HTTPS) on the port 443.

 #Create a user
 [PUT] /api/users
 In postman click on the Save User request.